 See "Item 3.D.
-Key Information-Risk Factors-Risks Related to Our Business- Any adverse changes in the business of Bank of Ayudhya, an indirect subsidiary in Thailand, or Bank Danamon, an indirect subsidiary in Indonesia, could significantly affect our results of operations." and "Item 5.
+Key Information-Risk Factors-Risks Related to Our Major Investees Risks Related to Our Business-Any adverse changes in the business of MUFG Americas Holdings Corporation, Krungsri or Bank Danamon could significantly affect our results of operations." and "Item 5.
 Operating and Financial Review and Prospects-Recent Developments."